 This dog’s long and wavy single coat comes in many different colors.

-Black and tan is one of the most common, along with solid brown.
-Creamy white, red, brindle and solid black are also possible.
+Black and tan are one of the most common, along with solid brown.
+Creamy white, red, brindle, and solid black are also possible.

 Long Haired Dachshund Care Guide